project-ecc/eccoin/doc/gitian-building.md

 # Building Eccoin with Gitian

+Note: These instructions were created on a machine that natively ran Ubuntu 16.04.5 (Xenial).
+No virtualization was used.

 ## Verify hardware compatability
 Verify that your machine has the hardware virtualizations extensions to build